The Poop Coffee Industry: more than Kopi Luwak (Cat, Monkey, Elephant, Bat + Bird Shit Coffee)

 What does Elephant Coffee taste like?

-The flavor profile for this one includes malt, chocolate, floral, cherry, tobacco, leather, and even a hint of grass!
+The flavour profile for this one includes malt, chocolate, floral, cherry, tobacco, leather, and even a hint of grass!

 It is a delicate cup without even a hint of bitterness.